Workplace Harassment Prohibited

 The District expects the workplace environment to be productive, respectful, and free of unlawful discrimination, including harassment.
+Discrimination, including harassment, is prohibited in the Wilmette Public Schools.
 District employees shall not engage in harassment or abusive conduct on the basis of an individual’s actual or perceived race, color, religion, national origin, ancestry, sex, sexual orientation, gender identity, age, citizenship status, work authorization status, disability, pregnancy, marital status, order of protection status, military status, unfavorable discharge from military service, nor shall they engage in harassment or abusive conduct on the basis of an individual’s other protected status identified in Board policy 5:10.
 Harassment of students, including, but not limited to, sexual harassment, is prohibited by Board policies, 2:260, 2:265, 7:20, 7:180, and 7:185.

 The District will take remedial and corrective action to address unlawful workplace harassment, including sexual harassment.